Henry Lake Dickason: Death

 In March 1957, he was hospitalized with chest pains.
 He died on April 6, 1957, at the age of 70.

 Honors

 Dickason was awarded two honorary doctorates: a Doctorate of Pedagogy from Virginia State College in 1942, and a Doctorate of Literary Law from West Virginia State College in 1948.

 In 1959, the Technical Science Building at Bluefield State College, constructed under Dickason's Presidency, was designated the H.L.
 Dickason Hall.

-The Peters Mountain Chapter of the Daughters of the American Revolution honored Dr. Dickason on June 1, 2015, when a marker was unveiled in Lindside, VA in his memory.
+The Peters Mountain Chapter of the Daughters of the American Revolution honored Dr. Dickason on June 1, 2015, when a marker was unveiled in Lindside, Virginia in his memory.